 - Self-isolation in a boarding school

 - Remote provision of education, online safety and cyber awareness

 - Increased online safety risks

 - How can schools safeguard when pupils are learning remotely from home?

 - What approach should we take if we decide to live stream and record lessons?

 - What IT and cyber-security issues should we be mindful of?

 Please do contact a member of our team if you need assistance in relation to the particular circumstances of your school.

 Please note that the links and guidance are correct at the time of writing; however, the government guidance is rapidly evolving at present, and schools should check that they are looking at the latest versions.
-The primarily statutory safeguarding guidance remains Keeping Children Safe in Education KCSIE 2019 (with the 2020 version applying from 1 September 2020), which is supplemented by the coronavirus/COVID-19 guidance.
+The primarily statutory safeguarding guidance remains Keeping Children Safe in Education (KCSIE).
+The 2020 version of KCSIE applies from 1 September.

 Schools should also refer to the government guidance for schools regarding reopening and the checklist to support full opening: behaviour and attendance.
 All school leaders (including designated safeguarding leads and any deputies) should ensure they are familiar with these publications.